alexbosy/spring-webflux-data-jdbc-demo/README.md

 - country of residence
 - identity number
 - passport number
+- registration IP address (not exposed to customer)
+- registration country (not exposed to customer)

 ### Private REST endpoints (will be used ony in internal administration application):